-SetSeeds Specifies the seed locations for the streamlines.
+- SetSeeds Specifies the seed locations for the streamlines.
 Each seed is advected in the vector field to generate one streamline for each seed.

-SetStepSize Specifies the step size used for the numerical integrator (4th order Runge-Kutta method) to integrate the seed locations through the flow field.
+The seeds are specified in an ArrayHandle containing vtkm::Massless objects. - SetStepSize Specifies the step size used for the numerical integrator (4th order Runge-Kutta method) to integrate the seed locations through the flow field.